Pettersson-dev/Language-selection/README.md

 # Work in progress!

-# Deciding on a fit for purpose a programming language
+# Deciding on a fit for purpose programming language
 Opinionated Programming Language Decision Tree.

 # Prerequisites